-As an insurance coverage attorney, Patrick devotes a significant portion of his practice to litigating insurance coverage actions in both state and federal court.
-He also prepares coverage opinions, counsels insurance carriers on complex insurance coverage disputes, handles construction and contractual matters, and serves as outside counsel to legislative bodies.
+As an insurance coverage attorney, Patrick devotes a significant portion of his practice to litigating insurance coverage, construction, commercial, and contractual actions in both state and federal court.
+He also prepares coverage opinions, counsels insurance carriers and corporations on complex insurance coverage and commercial disputes and serves as outside counsel to legislative bodies.
 Patrick also serves as the firm’s Chief Information Security Officer and oversees the firm’s efforts to comply with national cybersecurity regulations.

 Won summary disposition for insurer regarding the lack of coverage for a default judgment against an apartment complex.